bartfeenstra/betty/documentation/usage/ancestry/file-reference.rst

 File reference
 ==============

-A :py:class:`betty.model.ancestry.FileReference` describes the relationship between an entity and a :doc:`File </usage/ancestry/file>`.
+A :py:class:`betty.ancestry.FileReference` describes the relationship between an entity and a :doc:`File </usage/ancestry/file>`.

 Fields
 ------